Calculating a reachable range

 Asynchronous calls

-The asynchronous call requires the Callback<Range, RoutingError> to be provided as a parameter to the request.
+The asynchronous version of the call requires passing a Callback<Range, RoutingError> as a parameter.
 If the call is successful, the callback’s onSuccess(result: Range) method is triggered with the routing result.
-If a failure occurred, it is provided by the callback’s onFailure(error: RoutingFailure) method.
+If a failure occurs, it is handled by the callback’s onFailure(error: RoutingFailure) method.

 1val amsterdam = ItineraryPoint(Place(GeoPoint(52.377956, 4.897070)))